Sebastian-Fitzner/image-size-export/README.md

 ## Grunt Plugin

-There is alos a grunt wrapper for this npm module.
+There is also a grunt wrapper for this npm module.
 See [grunt-image-size-export](https://github.com/Sebastian-Fitzner/grunt-image-size-export)

 ## License
 Copyright (c) 2015 Sebastian Fitzner.
 Licensed under the MIT license.